 VAWC facilitated eight focus groups with key stakeholders across the state of New Jersey, including CP&P staff, DVLs, and DVL supervisors.
 Focus groups discussed the current processes for screening and referring clients to the DVL program as well as the successes and challenges with the DVL program with specific attention given to determining successful collaboration and barriers to collaboration.

 VAWC distributed a confidential online survey to every local CP&P office and domestic violence program in each county.
 The survey included questions on perceptions of and experiences with the DVL Program as well as their knowledge and attitudes around domestic violence, child maltreatment, and the intersection of the two.
 Additionally, questions were asked regarding staff’s confidence in their ability to identify domestic violence and refer to the DVL program.
 Over 1,000 CP&P and DV professionals total, from every county in NJ, participated in the survey.

-Currently, the research team at VAWC is recruiting 200 women in three New Jersey counties to conduct interviews regarding their experiences with the DVL program and with the overlap of the child welfare and domestic violence systems.
-These interviews will be conducted throughout the coming months in order to assess the effect the DVL program has on outcomes for families impacted by domestic violence.
+The research team at VAWC recruited 200 women in three New Jersey counties to conduct interviews regarding their experiences with the DVL program and with the overlap of the child welfare and domestic violence systems.
+These interviews were conducted in order to assess the effect the DVL program has on outcomes for families impacted by domestic violence.